 About These Workshops

 This last year has tested us all in so many ways.
 The new normal has taken its toll on our relationships with those we work with, live with and play with.
 Life is busier than ever as we navigate endless zoom calls, home schooling, work deadlines and maintaining some sense of normalcy with our loved ones.
 Perhaps your new norm found you in front of the refrigerator or pantry more often than ever before.
 Perhaps you’ve put on a few extra pounds.
 Or maybe it’s all just so exhausting and you’ve thrown in the towel!
 Does any of this sound familiar?
-Spring is just around the corner and there is a new way to be in this new normal.

 Would you like to change your life through a better understanding of how tiny habits can lead to big changes?

 Each class will consist of a guided meditation, journaling, small group sharing, and a brief talk or reading followed by a group discussion.

 - Learn how you’ve been relating to your habits

 - Explore what you do matters

 - Discover how you can live better